chundruv/DDD_GeneDx_Recessives/README.md

 ### Step 2

-The second step applies filters the variants and calls compound heterozygous variants.
+The second step applies variant filters and calls compound heterozygous variants.
 Using these and the ROHs called in the sample we run a burden test for the following variant classes:
-LoF/LoF - loss of function biallelic
+* LoF/LoF - loss of function biallelic
-LoF/Functional - loss of function - functional compound heterzygous variants Functional/Functional - functional biallelic variants
+* LoF/Functional - loss of function - functional compound heterzygous variants
+* Functional/Functional - functional biallelic variants
-Synonymous/Synonymous - synonymous biallelic variants
+* Synonymous/Synonymous - synonymous biallelic variants

 You will need:
 * output from Step 1
 * population table (same as from Step 1)
-* pedigree
+* pedigree (same as from Step 1)
-* list of unrelated, unaffected parents
+* list of unrelated, unaffected parents (same as from Step 1)
 * list of unrelated probands
 * ROHs output from bcftools-roh (No header, columns: "RG", Sample, Chromosome, Start, End, Length(bp), Number of markers, Quality)

 To run, edit the paths within and run `./burden_test.sh`

-The output will be in two folders, parts/ and vars/ parts/ will have the observed and expected for each gene in the chunk of the genome analysed, each population, LD R2 pruning for ROH calling, and variant class vars/ has the observed biallelic variants
+The output will be in two folders, parts/ and vars/
+* parts/ will have the observed and expected number of biallelic genotypes per person for each gene, population, LD R2 pruning for ROH calling, and variant class.
+* vars/ will have the observed biallelic variants

 ### Step 3